Ours (song)

-"Ours" is a song written and recorded by American singer-songwriter Taylor Swift for the deluxe edition of her third studio album, Speak Now (2010).
+"Ours" is a song written and recorded by the American singer-songwriter Taylor Swift for the deluxe edition of her third studio album, Speak Now (2010).
 It was released to US country radio as the album's last single on December 5, 2011, by Big Machine Records.
-Produced by Chad Carlson and Nathan Chapman, "Ours" is an understated country pop ballad with a folk-influenced production.
+Produced by Swift and Nathan Chapman, "Ours" is an understated country pop ballad with a folk-influenced production.
 The lyrics depict a young couple's resilience to protect their relationship despite others' scrutiny.

 Music critics noted that "Ours" features an understated production as opposed to Swift's previous upbeat singles, and complimented the intricate lyrical details.
 In the United States, the song peaked at number one on the Hot Country Songs chart and at number 13 on the Billboard Hot 100, and was certified Platinum by the Recording Industry Association of America (RIAA).
 Internationally, the song charted on the singles charts of Australia, Canada, and the United Kingdom.

 The single was supported by a music video directed by Declan Whitebloon featuring Zach Gilford.
 Swift performed the song live at the 2011 Country Music Association Awards and included it in the concerts of her Speak Now World Tour.
+A re-recorded version, titled "Ours (Taylor's Version)", was released as part of her third re-recorded album Speak Now (Taylor's Version) on July 7, 2023.

 Background and composition

-American singer-songwriter Taylor Swift began work on her third studio album, Speak Now (2010), two years prior to its release.
+The American singer-songwriter Taylor Swift began work on her third studio album, Speak Now (2010), two years prior to its release.
 "Ours" is a bonus song on the album's deluxe edition, which was available exclusively via Target in the United States.
 On November 8, 2011, "Ours" was released for download through the US iTunes Store by Big Machine Records.
 A promotional CD single was released on November 21, 2011; the CD single includes the song and a recorded live performance of "Ours".
 It was released to US country radio as the album's sixth and final single on December 5, 2011.

-Swift wrote "Ours", which was produced by Chad Carlson and Nathan Chapman.
-The song is a country pop ballad with a folk-influenced production.
+Swift wrote "Ours", which she also produced alongside Nathan Chapman.
+The song is a country pop ballad with a folk-influenced production instrumented by a ukulele, a Rhodes piano, and acoustic guitars.
 Compared to other Speak Now tracks, "Ours" features an understated production that highlights Swift's vocals.
 The lyrics depict a young couple's resilience to protect their relationship despite others' scrutiny.
 The first line that Swift wrote for the song was, "The stakes are high, the water's rough."
 The song's couple have experienced the hardships of life and realize, "Life makes love look hard."
 She tells the boyfriend that she loves him for him, " 'Cause I love the gap between your teeth/ And I love the riddles that you speak/ And any snide remarks from my father about your tattoos/ Will be ignored/ 'Cause my heart is yours," and affirms that she does not care what others think.